atellmer/dark/README.md

 <a name="optimization"></a>
 ## Performance optimization

-In Dark, redraw optimization can be configured using the memo function, as well as the useMemo and useCallback hooks.
+In Dark, render optimization can be configured using the memo function, as well as the useMemo and useCallback hooks.
 Optimization occurs due to the memoization of the results of the previous calculation or render.

 ### memo